ELIGIBLE 2021 NC HIGH SCHOOL GRADUATES WILL HAVE THEIR TUITION AND FEES COVERED AT ANY ONE OF OUR “GREAT 58” COMMUNITY COLLEGES FOR UP TO TWO YEARS.

 - Graduate from a North Carolina high school in 2021

-- Be a North Carolina resident for tuition purposes
+- Be a North Carolina resident according to the NC Residency Determination Service.

 - Be a first-time college student (Career & College Promise (CCP) and Early/Middle College High School students are eligible)